nammenam/master/paper/thesis.typ

 $ Delta w = cases( A^+ exp(-Delta t / tau^+) & "if" Delta t > 0, -A^- exp(Delta t / tau^-) & "if" Delta t < 0 ) $
 ])<stdp_eq>

 #serif-text()[ Where $Delta t = t_"post" −t_"pre"$.
-The nwtwork architecthure should be paralizeable allowing for each neuron to operate independenly with only a local influence from other neurons, some neurons can act as hubs allowing clusters with specialzed tasks to communicate. ]
+The nwtwork architecthure should be paralizeable allowing for each neuron to operate independenly with only a local influence from other neurons, some neurons can act as hubs allowing clusters with specialzed tasks to communicate.

-#figure( include("figures/architecture.typ"), caption: [Proposed simplifed layout of a SNN.
-The neurons are connected with hirearcical busses that allow for the network to be configured as a _small world network_] )
+Forward and backwards propagation works in similar ways for a @snn depending on the implementation the main difference and what gives @snn an edge is that the propagation is often asynchronos saving energy, the propagation of information is also sparse in comparison to @ann only events gets propagated when they happen zero values are not propageted as they are treated as an absens of an event

+In memory computing
+Have to be parallell
+Add von Neumann and in memory computing diagrams ]

 #v(1em)
 === Key Concepts In Neuromorphic Engineering